-During lock-down it’s apparent that some of us have spent our extra time on home reno projects and/or finally getting around to redecorating rooms!
+It has become apparent that during lock-down some of us have spent our extra time on home reno projects and / or finally getting around to redecorating rooms!

-With the kitchen naturally being one of our favourite rooms to focus on, we decided to call on an expert to share their tips on DIY Kitchen styling to help you get sorted.
+With the kitchen naturally being one of our favourite rooms to focus on, we decided to call on an expert to share their tips on DIY kitchen styling.

 So, you have just finished your renovation or moved into your new home and it’s time to start the styling?!

 The kitchen can be a little daunting for some but there are some simple tips and tricks I can share to help you nail the kitchen look.
 After all most kitchens are always on display and we spend a lot of our time in them.